AccAEN/AccessibleAdverseEventNotification/README.md

 ![Figure 4](graphs/DAEN%20myocarditis%20per%20100000.png)
 Figure 4.

 Figures 5 and 6 plot the reports of myocarditis by age grouped by sex or manufacturer respectively.
 Figures 7 and 8 are the same for pericarditis.
 A '-' is used where an age was not given in the report.
-(Note, there is an error here where the ages are out of order with 7 year olds between 69 and 70 etc).

 ![Figure 5](graphs/DAEN%20myocarditis%20cases%20age.png)
 Figure 5.